-In a distinctive feature of the Theater Management curriculum, students have the opportunity to engage in the management of Yale Repertory Theatre from the beginning of their training, and to collaborate with students and faculty from other departments in productions of Yale School of Drama and Yale Cabaret.
-Students progress through positions of increasingly significant responsibility for producing the Yale School of Drama/Yale Repertory Theatre’s roster of over 40 productions annually.
+In a distinctive feature of the Theater Management curriculum, students have the opportunity to engage in the management of Yale Repertory Theatre from the beginning of their training, and to collaborate with students and faculty from other programs in productions of David Geffen School of Drama and Yale Cabaret.
+Students progress through positions of increasingly significant responsibility for producing the David Geffen School of Drama/Yale Repertory Theatre’s roster of over 40 productions annually.

 During the first year, theater managers rotate through several different roles such as house manager; assistant company manager; assistant in the management, marketing, and development offices; and as management assistant at Yale Cabaret.
 In addition, every first-year student serves on a Yale Repertory Theatre run crew.
 In the second year, theater managers advance to semester-long positions as company manager, assistant managing director, or assistant director of marketing or development for Yale Repertory Theatre, or associate managing director of Yale Cabaret.
-In their final year, theater managers’ professional work assignments are substantially full-time positions at a high level: associate managing director of Yale Repertory Theatre, Yale School of Drama, or special events; associate director of marketing or development; managing director of Yale Cabaret; or managing editor of the Yale Theater Management Knowledge Base.
+In their final year, theater managers’ professional work assignments are substantially full-time positions at a high level: associate managing director of Yale Repertory Theatre, David Geffen School of Drama, or special projects; associate director of marketing or development; or managing director of Yale Cabaret.

 Langston Hughes Festival of New Work